akka/akka-projection/docs/src/main/paradox/slick.md

 or other concurrency primitives are needed for managing the state as long as it's not accessed by other threads than the one that called `process`.

+@@@ note

+It is important that the `Handler` instance is not shared between several `Projection` instances, because then it would be invoked concurrently, which is not how it is intended to be used.
+Each `Projection` instance should use a new `Handler` instance.

+@@@

+### Handler lifecycle

+You can override the `start` and `stop` methods of the @apidoc[SlickHandler] to implement initialization before first envelope is processed and resource cleanup when the projection is stopped.
+Those methods are also called when the `Projection` is restarted after failure.

 ## Schema

+The database schema for the offset storage table:

 ```
 create table if not exists "AKKA_PROJECTION_OFFSET_STORE" (